GNX (album): Promotion and release

 On November 22, 2024, Lamar unexpectedly premiered a one-minute teaser for GNX on YouTube and Instagram.
 The video contained a snippet of an unreleased and untitled song, which the media has tentatively called "Bodies".
 GNX was surprise-released through PGLang and Interscope Records 30 minutes later.

 On December 3, 2024, Lamar and SZA announced the Grand National Tour in support of the album.
-The tour began on April 19, 2025, in Minneapolis and will conclude on December 11, 2025, in Sydney, Australia.
+The tour began on April 19, 2025, in Minneapolis and concluded on December 11, 2025, in Sydney, Australia.

 On February 9, 2025, Lamar performed GNX songs "Luther", "Man at the Garden", "Peekaboo", "Squabble Up", and "TV Off" during the Super Bowl LIX halftime show.
 The performance drew in 133.5 million viewers, making it the most watched Super Bowl halftime show in history.